-- 1. A student has the right and responsibility to provide the Department Chair with a list of up to five full-time or adjunct faculty members, preferably those with whom the student has studied.
+- A student has the right and responsibility to provide the Department Chair with a list of up to five full-time faculty members, preferably those with whom the student has studied.
 Of the submitted faculty members, two will be included, as available, in the Academic Review Faculty Committee (ARFC). - 2.
+A student has the right to receive the same records being provided to the ARFC committee members. - 3.
 A student has the right to ask other witnesses (faculty, student) who have relevant testimony to attend the SARC.
-Witnesses will not be allowed to observe the SARC proceedings but will be provided time to present relevant testimony to the ARFC. - 3.
-The student has the right and responsibility to appear in person at the SARC and be heard by the ARFC. - 4.
-A student has the right to present to the conference written and oral statements describing his or her own perspective about the matters under review and may make recommendations for resolution of the issues being considered by the ARFC. - 5.
-At the student's request a copy of the student's written statement shall be attached to the ARFC's report to the Department Chair. - 6.
-A student who believes that a fair remedy has been denied may appeal the decision by requesting a meeting with the Department Chair and, if still dissatisfied, may further appeal to the Dean, College of Arts and Sciences. - 7.
-A student who believes that a fair remedy has been denied through the departmental policy and review process may choose to initiate and follow a formal grievance process in accordance with the student grievance policy of the University of North Carolina at Pembroke. - Because of the sensitive nature of the matters reviewed through the Student Academic Review Conference (SARC), all parties involved are expected to keep the proceedings and outcome confidential, except to the extent that ARFC actions require notification of other parties.
+Witnesses will not be allowed to observe the SARC proceedings but will be provided time to present relevant testimony to the ARFC. - 4.
+The student has the right and responsibility to appear in person at the SARC and be heard by the ARFC. - 5.
+A student has the right to present to the conference written and oral statements describing his or her own perspective about the matters under review and may make recommendations for resolution of the issues being considered by the ARFC.

+- 6. At the student's request a copy of the student's written statement shall be attached to the ARFC's report to the Department Chair. - 7.
+A student has the right to receive the ARFC committee report provided to the Department Chair.
+A student who believes that a fair remedy has been denied may appeal the decision by requesting a meeting with the Department Chair within forty-eight (48) hours after notification of the decision by obtaining a Request for Appellate Consideration form from the Department Chair and then submitting said form to the Department Chair within forty-eight (48) hours for prompt consideration.
+The appeal meeting should be scheduled within 7 business days and will be held in-person.
+The Department Chair may or may not modify the original decision and may impose less severe sanction or more severe sanctions. - 8.
+If still dissatisfied, a student may further appeal to the Dean, College of Health Sciences, by requesting a meeting with the Dean within forty-eight (48) hours after notification of the Department Chair's appeal decision by obtaining a Request for Appellate Consideration form from the Department Chair and then submitting said form to the Dean within forty-eight (48) hours for prompt consideration.
+The appeal meeting should be scheduled within 7 business days and will be held in-person. - 9.
+A third person, employed at UNCP but not involved in the SARC process, may attend either appeal meeting to assist with documentation and note taking. - 10.
+Because of the sensitive nature of the matters reviewed through the Student Academic/Non-Academic Review Conference (SARC), all parties involved are expected to keep the proceedings and outcome confidential, except to the extent that ARFC actions require notification of other parties. - 11.
+Due to confidentiality and privacy, audio or video recording(s) of SARC meetings are not allowed.
+A student has the right to take written notes during SARC meetings.